sandywalker/webui-popover/README.md

 	WebuiPopovers.hideAll(); // Hide all popovers
 	WebuiPopovers.create(selector,options);// Create and init the popover by jQuery selector.
 	WebuiPopovers.isCreated(selector); // Check if the popover is already create and bind to the selector.
+	WebuiPopovers.updateContent(selector,newContent) //Update the Popover content after the popover is created.
 ```